In this article:

-Today, there are more than 7 million U.S. homeowners potentially eligible to refinance.
-Maybe you're one of them.
-What's keeping you from moving ahead?Click to see today's rates (May 26th, 2016)
+Today, there are millions of U.S. homeowners potentially eligible to refinance.
+Maybe you’re one of them.
+What’s keeping you from moving ahead?Verify your new rate

 To refinance a mortgage means to replace an existing mortgage loan with a new one.
 With a refinance, the principal balance of the existing loan is paid-in-full using the balance of the new loan.